-If your dog is dealing with separation anxiety, we know how stressful that can be for everyone, not just the dog!
+If your dog is dealing with separation anxiety, we know it can be stressful for everyone, not just the dog!

 You wonder if your neighbors are going to complain about the barking.
 You worry what your dog is going to destroy next and you feel bad she’s feeling so anxious.